kargq/3p32_group/README.md

 ### Server

-User script update_sql.sh to deploy changes to schema.
+User script `update_sql.sh` to deploy changes to schema.

 Note: The script drops every table and recreates them.

+Use `login` to open psql terminal

+(Or just use the `grp_psql.sh` script, login is just an alias, this is just so you don't need to enter the password)

 ### Todo